How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Is it cheaper to build a bungalow or a duplex on a small Nigerian plot?

-A bungalow costs less per floor than a duplex to construct.
+A bungalow costs less per floor to construct.
 However, because a bungalow on a small plot produces fewer usable rooms and a more cramped layout, the cost per square metre of comfortable, functional space is frequently higher than a well-designed duplex on the same plot.
-A duplex also commands significantly higher resale and rental value in Nigerian urban markets, which affects the long-term financial return on your investment.
+A duplex also commands higher resale and rental value in Nigerian urban markets, which affects your long-term financial return.

 What does a soil test cost in Nigeria and is it necessary?

-A standard soil bearing capacity test for a residential plot in Lagos or Abuja typically costs between N150,000 and N400,000.
+A standard soil bearing capacity test for a residential plot in Lagos or Abuja typically costs between 150,000 and 400,000 naira.
 On soft, waterlogged, or previously filled ground, it is absolutely necessary.
-Without knowing what the soil beneath your foundation can support, your structural engineer is guessing at the foundation type.
-Getting that guess wrong on a Lagos Island or Ajah plot can mean differential settlement, structural cracking, and repairs that cost many times the price of the soil test that would have prevented them.
+Without knowing what the soil beneath your foundation can support, your structural engineer is making an educated guess.
+Getting that guess wrong on a Lagos Island, Ajah, or reclaimed land plot can mean differential settlement, structural cracking, and repairs that cost many times the price of the soil test that would have prevented them.

 About the Author